rpingx/ACQ-Proto/ACQ-Proto/README.md

 Built with node.js and webpack.

 For the simplest build, do "npm run complete" in the first folder with a package.json with node.js installed.

+When complete, the app should be served on localhost